serafinski/LangGraph-Compare/_sources/getting_started.rst.txt

 **Sample graphs:**

-This graph can also be generated using :func:`langgraph_log_parser.visualize.generate_performance_dfg`.
+This graph can also be generated using :func:`langgraph_compare.visualize.generate_performance_dfg`.

 .. figure:: img/sample_dfg_performance.png
   :width: 800

   Sample performance dfg

-This graph can also be generated using :func:`langgraph_log_parser.visualize.generate_mermaid`.
+This graph can also be generated using :func:`langgraph_compare.visualize.generate_mermaid`.

 .. figure:: img/sample_mermaid.png
   :width: 400

   Sample mermaid graph

-This graph can also be generated using :func:`langgraph_log_parser.visualize.generate_prefix_tree`.
+This graph can also be generated using :func:`langgraph_compare.visualize.generate_prefix_tree`.

 .. figure:: img/sample_tree.png
   :width: 800